philipborg/Mummu/README.md

   * Nearest neighbour
 * Cross-platform
   * As library, should work on any Java 8 JRE including Android(/Dalvik).
-  * As standalone, should work on any Java 8 JRE with JavaFX support.
+  * As standalone, should work on any Java 8 JRE.
+GUI requires JavaFX support but the CLI just requires a terminal.

 # TODO List
 Feel free to submit requests for new functionality not already on the TODO list.